evertonrocha2/evertonrocha2/README.md

 **Highlight**

-Reduced end-to-end processing time from **~8 min to ~2 min** by restructuring execution strategy, parallelizing integrations, and improving async processing in critical payment flows.
+Reduced end-to-end processing time from **~8 min to ~2 min**, making the processing **4x faster** by restructuring execution strategy, parallelizing integrations, and improving async processing in critical payment flows.

 Designed and implemented **Recurring PIX** after market analysis and product opportunity assessment, contributing to a **~70% increase in sales** and scaling recurring subscriptions from **~300 to over 6,000**.

-Built an **international sales flow integrated with the Spanish operation**, implementing end-to-end communication between systems from **onboarding through transaction completion**.
+Built an **international sales flow integrated with the European operation**, implementing end-to-end communication between systems from **onboarding through transaction completion**.

 Reduced **production incidents by ~40%** through immediate mitigation, root cause analysis, and permanent fixes, improving the stability and reliability of critical payment services.